-ECM 10 software (including all adoptions) was planned to be available 3 weeks after the meeting.
+ECM 11 software (including all adoptions) was planned to be available 3 weeks after the meeting.

-The NNVC 6.0 codebase software (integrating HOP loop filter with stage 2 optimization plus some bug fixes) was planned to be available 2 weeks after the meeting.
-An update 6.1 (including verified HOP stage 3 and verified simplified intra prediction) was planned to be available 4 weeks after the meeting.
+The NNVC 7.0 codebase software was planned to be available 2 weeks after the meeting.
+An update 7.1 (including potentially the reduced-complexity intra prediction, and an update ofHOP) was planned to be available 5 weeks after the meeting.

-VTM22.0 software was planned to be available on 2023-09-01.
+VTM23.0 software was planned to be available on 2023-11-24.
 (Note that further updates may be released later)